Adalaj Stepwell: Structure

 Built-in sandstone in the Solanki architectural style, the Adalaj stepwell is five stories deep.
 It is octagonal in a plan at the top, built on an intricately carved large number of pillars.
 Each floor is spacious enough to provide for people to congregate.
 It was dug deep to access groundwater at that level, accounting for seasonal fluctuations in water level due to rainfall over the years.
 The air and light vents in the roofs at various floors and the landing level are in the form of large openings.
 From the first story level, three staircases lead to the bottom water level of the well, which is considered a unique feature.
 Built along a north-south axis, the entrance is from the south, and the three staircases are from the south, west, and east directions leading to the landing, which is on the northern side of the well.
 Four small rooms with oriel windows decorated with minutely carved brackets are provided at the landing level, at the four corners.
 The structural system is typically Indian with traditional trabeate with horizontal beams and lintels.
 At the bottom of the well is a square stepped floor in the shape of a funnel extending to the lowest plane.
 This is chiseled into a circular well.
 Above the square floor, columns, beams, walls, and arched openings spiral around, a feature that continues to the top.
 However, the top part of the well is a vertical space open to the sky.
 The four corners of the square are strengthened with stone beams, set at 45 degrees angle.

 The motifs of flowers and graphics of architecture blend very well with the symbols of Hindu and Jain gods carved at various levels of the well.
 The dominant carvings on the upper floors are of elephants (3 in in size, each of a different design).
-The Islamic architectural style could be attributed to the Muslim king Begda who built it.
 The walls are carved with women performing daily chores such as churning of buttermilk, adorning themselves, scenes of the performance of dancers and musicians, and the King overlooking all these activities.

 An interesting depiction carved from a single block of stone is of the Ami Khumbor (symbolic pot of the water of life) and the Kalp Vriksha (a tree of life).
 Also seen is a fresco of navagraha or nine planets.
 These depictions are said to attract villagers for worship during marriage and other ritualistic ceremonies.

 The temperature inside the well is about five degrees lower than the outside hot summer temperatures.
 This encouraged the women who came to fetch water to spend more time in the cool climes here.
 They stayed to worship the gods and goddesses and gossip.

 A tribute paid to the rich underground structures, which are intricately decorated with sculptures, is that they are said to resemble palaces.